 After spending many months living at my in-laws last year (read our story here), I had to get creative to stay organized while living in their basement suite.
 Doing life with a large family, you need a place to put everything so you don’t lose your marbles looking for it every day.
 I have lived in larger and smaller homes and have enjoyed both for different reasons.

 It’s important is to stay organized whether your home is large or small.
 Everything needs a home so you can feel peaceful in your home.
 Everything needs its own space when not in use so it doesn’t feel cluttered or messy.
 And so you can find things:).
+Check out this post to help you get started.

 I am a little crazy about making things pretty, which leaves me getting creative…